 He also wouldn't divulge the size of his penis, but stressed that he'd never gotten any complaints.

 THE UPS AN DOWNS OF CABLE NEWS

-Howard wanted to know if the lackluster ratings for MSNBC's Ronan Farrow Daily make Anderson happy.
-He said of course not.
+Howard wanted to know if the lackluster ratings for MSNBC's Ronan Farrow make Anderson happy.
+He said they do not.
 Howard couldn't believe that Anderson wouldn't be outraged that they gave such a young kid a daily news show, but Anderson was unfazed.
 Howard is still upset that they gave the receptionist a morning show at SiriusXM.